DaniAffCH/CrowdSpaceDetector/README.md

 ## Features

-- Graph-based semantic segmentation for RGB-D images
-- Largest free area detection based on the segmented image
+- **Graph-based Semantic Segmentation:** Utilize advanced graph-based algorithms to perform semantic segmentation on RGB-D images, allowing you to separate objects and regions in the scene efficiently.

+- **Largest Free Area Detection:** Identify and locate the largest free area within the segmented image.
+This feature is particularly useful for applications involving crowd or space management.

+- **Computational Efficiency:** Designed with computational efficiency in mind, making it well-suited for real-time or resource-constrained applications, such as robotic systems.

 ## Prerequisites
 - OpenCV